chrisgr88/ConcertKeyboardist/Documentation/EN/ckdoc.md

 ## Contact Information

-For questions or comments contact: chrisgr99@gmail.com
+For questions or comments contact: chrisgr99 at gmail

 ## Quick Introduction to Concert Keyboardist